 Who Will Take Care of My Kids If Die?

-If you’ve taken time to plan your estate, you’ve most likely set up a guardian for your minor children who will automatically gain custody of your children if you were to pass away.
-But creating a will and estate planning isn’t something that is on the forefront of most people’s minds, and, unfortunately, many parents have unexpectedly passed away with no legally binding plan in place for their children.
-So who will take care of your kids if you die without a will?
+Because creating a will and estate planning isn’t something that is on the forefront of most people’s minds, an unfortunate number of parents have unexpectedly passed away with no legally binding plan in place for their children.
+Do you know who will take care of your kids if you die without a will?

-State governments have foster care systems ready in the event that this occurs.
+State governments have foster care systems ready if you child is left without a legal Guardian.
 It’s a necessary system for lots of reasons, but if you’re like most people, you won’t want your child being taken into state custody and away from people who love them.

 It might not seem likely to happen to your family, but it can and does happen all too often.
 Here are some facts about foster care for you as a parent to think about: